stratospheric-dev/stratospheric-website/content/blog/stratospheric-online-course-batch-4.md

 **Part II: Spring Boot & AWS**

 - Sharing Todos with Amazon SQS and Amazon SES

-**Part III: Production Readiness with AWS**

-No new video within this batch.

 **We're planning with a total of about 45 videos in the final release** that will go well together with the book.